root-project/web/manual/python/index.md

 toc_sticky: true
 ---

-With PyROOT you can use ROOT, because of its Python-C++ bindings, from Python.
+With PyROOT, ROOT's Python-C++ bindings, you can use ROOT from Python.
 PyROOT is HEP's entrance to all C++ from Python, for example, for frameworks and their steering code.
 The PyROOT bindings are *automatic* and *dynamic*: no pre-generation of Python wrappers is necessary.

 With PyROOT you can access the full ROOT functionality from Python while benefiting from the performance of the ROOT C++ libraries.

 PyROOT is compatible with both Python2 (>= 2.7) and Python3.

-> The usage of PyROOT requires in-depth knowledge of Python.<br/>
+> The usage of PyROOT requires working knowledge of Python.<br/>
 > For detailed information on Python, refer to the [Python Language Reference](https://docs.python.org/3/reference/){:target="_blank"}.

 Together with ROOT 6.22, a major revision of PyROOT has been released.
 The new PyROOT has extensive support for *modern C++* (it operates on top of [cppyy](https://cppyy.readthedocs.io/){:target="_blank"}), is more *pythonic* and is able to *interoperate* with widely-used Python data-science libraries (for example, [NumPy](https://numpy.org/){:target="_blank"}, [pandas](https://pandas.pydata.org/){:target="_blank"}, [Numba](https://numba.pydata.org/){:target="_blank"}).<br/>Therefore, we strongly recommend to use the new PyROOT.